HarshitSri-Analog/32-byte-CMOS-SRAM-using-0.18um-Technology/README.md

 ## Acknowledgement
 Special thanks to mentors, peers, and the VLSI design community for their guidance and resources throughout this project.

-Feel free to explore the repository for insights into the design and implementation of LDO Volateg Regulator.
+Feel free to explore the repository for insights into the design of CMOS based SRAM using 180nm technology.
 Contributions and feedback are welcome!

 ***If you find this repository helpful, please consider giving it a ⭐!***